Cabo da Roca: Climate

 The climate present at Cape Roca is extremely moderated by the ocean.
 Due to seasonal upwelling, the area comprising the cape has cool, stable summers with little to no rainfall but very common occurrences of fog which boosts the humidity and decreases insolation.
 Summer is also the windiest season of the year with July and August averaging around 15 km/h.
 On the other hand, winters are rainy and have mild temperatures especially during the night, though the amount of precipitation received in this season is unparalleled with other places nearby such as the Sintra Mountains which can receive triple that precipitation.
-Due to the seasonal lag, September is the warmest month.
+Due to the seasonal lag, September is warmer than July.